schahriar/supertask/README.md

 [API documentation is available here.](./documentation/api.md).

 ## Disclaimer
 This module is not *yet* ready to be used in a production environment.
 While Supertask has reasonably good stability with over 40 tests it does not fully expose all methods and capabilities and may not function as intended.
-Supertask-cluster is equally missing some important cluster monitoring methods to keep the cluster alive and well in a production environment.
-Use it at your own risk.
+Furthermore there may be breaking API changes in the upcoming versions.
+This module follows [Semver](http://semver.org/) as much as possible but use it at your own risk.

 ## License
 MIT © Schahriar SaffarShargh <info@schahriar.com>